Ohio Defense Force

-The Ohio Defense Force (ODF) is a privately organized militia in the state of Ohio.
-The Ohio Defense Force is not a part of the organized military of Ohio, which consists of the Ohio National Guard, the Ohio Naval Militia, and the Ohio Military Reserve.
+The Ohio Defense Force (ODF) is a right-wing privately organized militia in the state of Ohio.
+The Ohio Defense Force is not a part of the US Military, the Ohio National Guard, nor Ohio's similarly named State Defense Force.
 Rather, it is organized, led, and staffed by private citizens.
+The Southern Poverty Law Center lists the Ohio Defense Force as an anti-governmental organization.

 The Ohio Defense Force, originally named the Southeastern Ohio Defense Force, was founded in 1989 as a non-profit corporation.
 In 2004, the organization decided to expand statewide and was renamed the Ohio Defense Force.
+TIME journalists conducted extensive interviews with members of the group during a training exercise in their piece "The Secret World of Extreme Militias".